danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 ```
 *Figure 7.8: Snippets of the JSON file in Vocable Code*

-Javascript Object Notation (JSON) is an open-standard, independent file format, which is widely used for data storage and communication on the internet, and in software applications.
+JSON is an open-standard, independent file format, which is widely used for data storage and communication on the internet, and in software applications.
 This format can be read and processed by many programming languages such as JavaScript.
 A piece of software implements computational logic to manipulate data, such as retrieving and displaying data on a screen in any color, size, and at any tempo.
 This kind of separation of data and computational logic is common in software development.
 Google, for example, offers its web or image search results in JSON format using its Application Programming Interfaces (APIs).
 More on APIs in the next chapter.

 JSON looks similar to JavaScript in terms of its use of arrays and objects but they are formatted differently.
 Some of the rules are:
 - Data is stored in name/value pairs, e.g `"copyLeft": "Creative Common Licence BY 4.0"` and the pair are separated by a colon.